aviguptatx/avig/content/posts/voting.md

 ## What can I do in $NONSWING_STATE?

 ### Political activism
-Convincing an undecided person to vote for your preferred candidate in Alaska has an EV of $96k.
+Convincing an undecided voter in Alaska to vote for your preferred candidate has an EV of $96k.
 To put this into perspective, suppose you live in Idaho (where your vote is worth $84).
-Voting in your state is roughly equivalent to reaching out to a single person in Alaska who is currently undecided and ~brainwashing~ convincing them to vote for your candidate at a 0.1% success rate.
+Voting in your state is roughly equivalent to reaching out to a single undecided Alaskan voter and ~brainwashing~ convincing them to vote for your candidate at a 0.1% success rate.

 ### Vote swap
 In the current equilibrium of the U.S., due to the two party system, there are only two candidates ever "worth" voting for if you think in terms of expected value.
 That being said, there are still some people who vote for independent candidates, knowing damn well it is futile but presumably to "rage against the dying of the light", as my friend put it.

 This opens the door to [vote swapping](https://en.wikipedia.org/wiki/Vote_swapping).
-If Dave the Democrat lives in a decided state (e.g. DC) and has a third-party friend Trent who lives in a swing state (who prefers Democrat to Republican), a swap can be arranged, where Trent votes Democrat and Dave votes third-party, and both people are happier.
-This is legal in the U.S., but of course requires trust to function.
+If Dave the Democrat lives in a decided state (e.g. DC) and has a third-party friend Trent in a swing state (who prefers Democrat to Republican), they can arrange a swap: Trent votes Democrat and Dave votes third-party, both are happier.
+This is legal in the U.S., but requires trust to function.

 # Conclusion